zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/provisioning.rst

   actions are listed in :cpp:enum:`bt_mesh_output_action_t`.

-The application must provide callbacks for the supported authentication methods in :cpp:type:`bt_mesh_prov`, as well as enabling the supported actions in :cpp:var:`bt_mesh_prov::output_actions` and :cpp:var:`bt_mesh_prov::input_actions`.
+The application must provide callbacks for the supported authentication methods in :c:struct:`bt_mesh_prov`, as well as enabling the supported actions in :cpp:var:`bt_mesh_prov::output_actions` and :cpp:var:`bt_mesh_prov::input_actions`.